James Hart Stern

 James Hart Stern (June 13, 1964 – October 11, 2019) was an African American Baptist minister, civil rights activist, speaker, and author from Los Angeles, California.
-He was most well known for his work defusing gang violence through a series of summits in the 1980s and 1990s and for his incarceration with Edgar Ray Killen, the former KKK leader who was convicted of the 1964 Mississippi Burning murders.
+He was best known for his work defusing gang violence through a series of summits in the 1980s and 1990s and for his incarceration with Edgar Ray Killen, the former KKK leader who was convicted of the 1964 Mississippi Burning murders.

 Early life and education

 Stern grew up in Watts, a Los Angeles neighborhood.
-The son of working-class parents, Stern was part of the thriving black community in South Central Los Angeles.
+The son of working-class parents, Stern was part of the thriving Black community in South Central Los Angeles.
 His father was a member of the Ethiopian Jewish community, though his mother was a devout Christian.
-As a teenager, he honed his public speaking skills and apprenticed as a pastor in Tabernacle of Faith Baptist Church under the tutelage of the well respected Reverend Frederick Douglas Ferrell.
-Reverend Ferrell had been the first black pastor elected to the California State Assembly, representing the 55th District from 1963-1966.
-Stern's close relationship with his mentor was a formative part of his later entry into the ministry and into activism.
-He would become a Junior Deacon under Ferrell, eventually speaking at his funeral in 1982 when Stern was just 18 years old.
+As a teenager, he honed his public speaking skills and apprenticed as a pastor in Tabernacle of Faith Baptist Church under the tutelage of Reverend Frederick Douglas Ferrell, the first Black pastor elected to the California State Assembly, representing the 55th District from 1963-1966.
+Stern would become a Junior Deacon under Ferrell, eventually speaking at his funeral in 1982.